marcin86junior/SearchEngineREST/README.md

 Overview
 --------

-SearchEngineREST is a website for checking new python package.
+SearchEngineREST is a web application for searching latest python package.
-Django/REST technology is used for searching in database and recovery.
+Django/REST technology is used for searching / database and recovery.
+On "options" site you can: add data, create rocovery file, delete data.

+Celery and Celery-beat have now 3 tasks:

+	- collecting data at 8:00 (8 AM)
+	- send recovery email with attachment data.json at 23:00 (11 PM) or send information if database is empty
+	- run test_task every minute

 Requirements:
 -------------